 Communication throughout lockdown was vital to the mental and cognitive health of students.
 We as human beings are meant to be part of a group.
-We are meant to interact with each other; to talk and listen to other people.
-Its why solitary confinement is considered one of the highest levels of punishment, as it denies any communication with others and forces you to live in complete isolation.
+We are need interaction with each other; to talk and listen to other people (This is why solitary confinement is considered one of the highest levels of punishment, as it denies any communication with others and forces you to live in complete isolation).
 Because of this, when we went into lockdown, many people suffered from the reduced physical interaction with peers.
-Communication was vital to staying mentally healthy during lockdown and was a high priority for many people.
+Communication was vital to staying mentally healthy during lockdown.

 Many people enlisted a variety of technological aides when communicating with friends.
 Technology has revolutionised the way we keep in contact with people.
 It is fast, easy to use and accessible to everyone, which is why many people used it to keep in touch with peers.
 They also, called and texted as regular methods of communication.
 This was an easy manner in which to communicate, but it felt a bit impersonal as you couldn’t see anyone.
 It could easily become awkward talking to someone through texting as we didn’t have face-to-face communication to back things up with.

 Others also used apps like FaceTime and Skype for a more personalised means of interaction.
-These apps allowed users to see other people as they were talking, which made talking easier.
-However, these added features required lots of power, and the screen often lagged and slowed down.
+These apps allowed users to see other people as they were talking, which aided communication.
+However, these added features required lots of power, and the screen would often lag and slow down.
 For learning, Broughton used Zoom, a face-to-face calling program that offered free membership during lockdown.
 Zoom was an easy way for teachers to host virtual ‘classrooms’ that everyone could access.
 Zoom usually performed better in calls but in large meetings and classes the lag was evident and audio quality went down, especially when lots of people were talking at once.

 Social media sites like Instagram, Facebook, and Twitter were also used as a platform for communication during lockdown.
 These sites allowed students to interact with lots of people at once, which was helpful as large gatherings were banned.
 Users had the option of doing live calls, texting, or posting pictures, which allowed for a personalised means of communication.